obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 **I use Obsidian to store all of my knowledge, both personal and professional, because it's difficult to separate them.
 Do I need a commercial license?**
 If your notes contain content directly related to work projects or processes for a company with more than one employee, then yes, you need a commercial license.

-**I’m still not sure if I need a commercial license.
+**I'm still not sure if I need a commercial license.
 What should I do?**
 If you still have questions regarding the commercial license requirements, contact [[Help and support#Contact Obsidian support|Obsidian support]] and describe your situation in detail.

 ### Purchasing process